miguelpaz/jlab/chartjs_charts.md

 ### Customization

 After you input your data and added the basic color visuals, there are plenty of more things you could do.
 But first, you have to add the `options` config.
+[You can check all the ChartJS options here](http://www.chartjs.org/docs/#getting-started-global-chart-configuration).

 After the end of your data, when you closed it with a comma, lets add this small line of code `options: {}`.